 by Bernt Hillesland

 What is this Christianity thing?
-As Larry Hurtado points out in his book, Destroyer of the gods: Early Christian Distinctiveness in the Roman World, to some Romans it seemed less like a religion – with a focus on ritual obligations – and more a philosophy – where the focus was on how to go about living one’s life.
-These days, of course, we might associate the word “philosophy” with cerebral discussions about whether trees falling in empty forests make sounds.
+As Larry Hurtado points out in his book, Destroyer of the gods: Early Christian Distinctiveness in the Roman World, to some Romans it seemed less like a religion – with a focus on ritual obligations – and more a philosophy, where the focus was on how to go about living one’s life.
+These days we might associate the word “philosophy” with cerebral discussions about whether trees falling in empty forests make sounds.
 But many Greek and Roman philosophers were like life-coaches or counselors.

 On a recent retreat, I read William Irvine’s A Guide to the Good Life: The Ancient Art of Stoic Joy.
 In reading through even the chapter titles, my thought was, “these are questions and issues people bring to church.”
 Examples: “Duty: On Loving Mankind, Social Relations: On Dealing with Other People, Insults: Putting Up with Put-Downs, Anger: On overcoming Anti-Joy, Values: On Luxurious Living, and Old Age: On Being Banished to a Nursing Home.”